pttoth/engine/script/win/systemwide_install/README.md

   + This will populate the `lib/` and `bin/` directories with the required .lib-s and .dll-s
 - (optional) clean up temporary build files
   + remove the `pt_install` folder in `%LocalAppData%\Temp`
+  + keep it, if you frequently want to rebuild the dependencies for some reason
 ### Build project
 - run `script/build_win.sh` or `script/build_win_debug.sh`
 - the built binaries can be found in `bin/win64/` or `bin/win64_debug/`
-- use the startup script `start_OpenGL_test.bat` next to the binary (ensures correct working directory during runtime)
+- use the startup script `start_OpenGL_test.bat` next to the binary
+  + ensures correct working directory and PATH variable during runtime